-Last year Peter Berry took on a cycling challenge of a lifetime, this year he is back but has stepped his challenge up a notch by planning to cycle on his Penny Farthing!
+Peter Berry loves a challenge.
+After undertaking a cycling challenge of a lifetime, he has stepped his challenge up a notch by planning to cycle on his Penny Farthing!

 After this devasting news, Peter became very depressed but, being a ‘glass half full’ personality, has battled through this depression and focused on his main passion for cycling.
 He has used this passion to raise awareness of the condition, particularly in younger people.

 Peter has completed a range of awareness-raising and fundraising activities.
-Last year he cycled from Aberystwyth to Aldeburgh (in Suffolk), a total of over 360 miles, and raised in excess of £6000.
+Last year he cycled from Aberystwyth in Wales to Aldeburgh in Suffolk, a total of over 360 miles, and raised in excess of £6,000.

 Peter also produces a weekly video blog on living with dementia and this has now gone worldwide.
 In these blogs, he discusses an element of his condition candidly, the good days and the bad days, and answers questions from his viewers.